mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/aggregates.md

 I hope to get across the fundamentals here, but let it be known that _a lot_ of paper has been printed around various ways to think about them, referencing other Aggregate Roots, data modeling, efficient persistence, and so on.

-Get a coffee, you deserve it, and don't sweat it all here and now.
+Get a coffee, you deserve it and don't sweat it all here and now.
 Read up and evolve when you have gotten your [sea legs](https://www.marineinsight.com/life-at-sea/what-does-the-term-get-your-sea-legs-means/).
 {% endhint %}

 Revisiting our relations between Aggregates and Entities we see the fundamental items to understand include: